Azure-Samples/azure-ml-federated-learning/docs/real-world-examples/read-local-data-in-k8s-silo.md

-# Tutorial: Read local data in an on-premises Kubernetes silo
+# Read local data in an on-premises Kubernetes silo

-:construction: This tutorial is a work in progress. :construction:
+:construction: This page is a work in progress. :construction:

 To-dos:
 - Introduce an argument for the data path